-As a rule, intermediate and root certificates can be taken from the site of COMODO Certificate Authority.
+As a rule, intermediate and root certificates can be taken from the site of Comodo Certificate Authority (now Sectigo CA).
 Please contact our Support Team if you are having difficulties in finding the correct files to import.

 The instructions are similar for all Windows distributions, however the interface may differ a bit.
 Here are the steps you need to follow to perform the import.

 1. Open Microsoft Management console.
 To do this, press Win+R, type in mmc and click OK:

 2. Click File and choose the Add/Remove Snap-in option:

 3. In the ‘Add or Remove Snap-ins’ window select the Certificates snap-in and click the Add button: